-1. Contest is open to any heifer and/or steer exhibitor who has an animal entered in the state show.
-Contest will be broken into two divisions (depending upon entries).

-Junior Division - Junior Team competition (3 per team), grades 8 and below.

-Senior Division - Senior Team competition (3 per team), grades 9-12.
+- 1. Contest is open to any exhibitor who has an animal entered in the contest's respective state show.
+Contest will be broken into two divisions (depending upon entries). - Junior Division Junior Team competition (3 per team), grades 8 and below. - Senior Division Senior Team competition (3 per team), grades 9-12.